 - Plan: timing, location, lethality, availability, preparatory acts

-- Intent: extent to which the patient (1) expects to carry out the plan and (2) believes the plan/act to be lethal vs. self-injurious.
-Explore ambivalence: reasons to die vs. reasons to live
+- Intent: extent to which the patient, one, expects to carry out the plan and, two, believes the plan/act to be lethal vs. self-injurious.
+Explore ambivalence: reasons to die vs. reasons to live6

 In inpatient behavioral health treatment, the assessment process will also be unique to that setting.
 Even if the admission is due to suicide risk, the admission process should include a suicide risk assessment.
 Policies should specify not only when to physically check on a patient but also when to complete a full reassessment.
 Inpatient organizations may use the C-SSRS or SAFE-T questions to guide these assessments.